SickChill/SickChill.Wiki/Remaining-settings-explained.md

 ![failed-downloads](https://cloud.githubusercontent.com/assets/7928052/13014608/02d49106-d1b5-11e5-9ed7-a7c11534f4a7.png)

 This pages shows you an overview of all the NZB/Torents that are marked as Failed.
 In case an NZB/Torrent was wrongly placed in the list you have the possibility to remove it.
 From time to time you get a bad NZB/Torrent.
-To prevent Sick-Rage from downloading that same file again you have to add it to the Failed Download list. (failed.db) Otherwise you run the risk that Sick-Rage picks the same file again.
+To prevent SickChill from downloading that same file again you have to add it to the Failed Download list. (failed.db) Otherwise you run the risk that SickChill picks the same file again.
 If you use NZBtoMedia (nzbtosickbeard for example) this is done automatically.
 With other methods this is not always the case.
 When that happens you can go to your show and select the episode and sett he episode status to failed.
 Or you can click on the search glass at the end of the episode line for a manual search.
-You will get a pop-up screen asking if Sick-Rage should mark the episode as Failed.
+You will get a pop-up screen asking if SickChill should mark the episode as Failed.

 ##Missed Subtitle Management